Eschatologue/CM_wiki/docs/class/monk/index.md

 #### Flurry of Blows

-You can expend 1 :class-phb24-monk: **Focus Point** to make two Unarmed Strikes as a :rsc-b: Bonus Action.
+You can expend 1 :class-phb24-monk: **Focus Point** to make two Unarmed Strikes as a **:rsc-b: Bonus Action**{ .rsc }.

 #### Patient Defense

-You can take the Disengage action as a :rsc-b: Bonus Action.
-Alternatively, you can expend 1 :class-phb24-monk: **Focus Point** to take both the Disengage and the Dodge actions as a :rsc-b: Bonus Action.
+You can take the Disengage action as a **:rsc-b: Bonus Action**{ .rsc }.
+Alternatively, you can expend 1 :class-phb24-monk: **Focus Point** to take both the Disengage and the Dodge actions as a **:rsc-b: Bonus Action**{ .rsc }.

 #### Step of the Wind

-You can take the Dash action as a :rsc-b: Bonus Action.
-Alternatively, you can expend 1 :class-phb24-monk: **Focus Point** to take both the Disengage and Dash actions as a :rsc-b: Bonus Action, and your jump distance is doubled for the turn.
+You can take the Dash action as a **:rsc-b: Bonus Action**{ .rsc }.
+Alternatively, you can expend 1 :class-phb24-monk: **Focus Point** to take both the Disengage and Dash actions as a **:rsc-b: Bonus Action**{ .rsc }, and your jump distance is doubled for the turn.

 ### Level 2: Unarmoured Movement

-Your **:rsc-spd: Speed**{ .rsc } increases by 10 feet while you aren't wearing armour or wielding a Shield.
+Your **:rsc-spd: Speed**{ .em } increases by 10 feet while you aren't wearing armour or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the Monk Features table.

 ### Level 2: Uncanny Metabolism